The audible thud

 It was a magnificent shot, centered perfectly in the target.

-fleeting moment, time stopped as he remained still, the distant target a mere afterthought.
-With no perceptible movement on his part, the arrow exploded from the bow, landing again, square center on target
+bow.
+For a fleeting moment, time stopped as he remained still, the distant target a mere afterthought.
+With no perceptible movement on his part, the arrow exploded from the bow, landing again, square center

-was now beyond circumstance.
+as skill, was now beyond circumstance.
 Some suspected trickery, doubting what they witnessed was humanly possible.
 With no regard to their thoughts, the Master began to unstring his bow.
-Glancing one last time
+Glancing one